LinneaToth/dashboard/README.md

 - Errors and issues could be communicated in a nicer fashion than with alerts.

 - There are some minor quirks that could be remedied.
 For instance, if your press enter while typing in the heading, you will add an invisible row.
 That was not the intention.

+- Next time I go for OOP, I will implement private properties (#).
+There is no point in everything being accessible from outside of the class.

 ## The full details of the assignment are provided below - machine translated from Swedish, for your convenience!